sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 We work extra-long shifts.
 We find shortcuts such as skipping testing or writing no documentation.
 To speed up quality checks, we trick the system.
-There is always a loophole left open we can exploit.
+There is always a loophole left open that we can exploit.
 This all does not feel right.
 Short-term thinking cannot be good for our company in the long term, can it?
 We feel incredibly uncomfortable, but managers told us we need to deliver to stay in business.
-Lately, this happens so often that while waiting for our endless builds, we browse other companies’ job offers.
+Lately, this happens so often that we browse other companies’ job offers while waiting for our endless builds to finish.
 Fortunately, there are so many cool things about our company that we power through.

 So far, so good, but wait!